CMind: An AI Agent for Localizing C Memory Bugs: Future Works

 \section{Future Works}

-We divide our future works into three directions.
-First, we aim to integrate this tool into IDE/editors such as VS code for better usability.
+We divide our future works into four directions.
+First, we aim to integrate CMind into IDE/editors such as VS code to increase the usefulness of this tool.
 Second, we aim to increase the robustness of our approach.
-Currently, CMind could only localize bugs with a clear stack trace.
-We aim to improve CMind by conducting experiments with bug reports that have more implicit symptoms with thorough analysis and bug categorization.
-Third, we aim to conduct the experiments with more diverse models (both open-source models and close-models) to improve the generalizability of prompts.
+Currently, CMind could only localize bugs with clear stack trace.
+We aim to improve CMind by conducting experiments with more diverse bug reports and complete analysis, so it could localize bugs with implicit symptoms.
+Third, we aim to conduct the experiments with more models to improve the generalizability of our prompts.
+Finally, we aim to develop a model that can be run locally to protect the data privacy.